Sam Riegel: Personal life

-Riegel lives in Los Angeles with his wife, cinematographer Quyen Tran.
-They have a daughter and son together.
+Riegel lives in Los Angeles with his wife, Vietnamese-American cinematographer Quyen Tran, and their two children.

-On September 11, 2001, Riegel and Tran witnessed the 9/11 attacks.
+On September 11, 2001, Riegel and Tran witnessed the 9/11 attacks on the World Trade Center.
 They were caught in the dust cloud formed by the collapse of the South Tower, but eventually escaped to Battery Park, where they witnessed the collapse of the North Tower; Riegel captured video footage that has since been featured in several documentaries.
-Shortly after the events, they moved to California where Tran was accepted to UCLA.
+Shortly after the events, they moved to California when Tran was accepted to UCLA.

+In July 2024, Riegel revealed that he had been diagnosed with HPV-positive oropharyngeal cancer earlier in the year and was recovering after undergoing six weeks of radiation therapy and surgery to remove his tonsils alongside parts of his tongue and soft palate, leaving him with a seven-inch scar across his throat.